Apostolic Nunciature to Angola

 The Apostolic Nunciature to Angola is an ecclesiastical office of the Roman Catholic Church in Angola.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
 The Holy See has full diplomatic ties with Angola as well as most other countries.

+The Apostolic Nuncio to Angola is usually also the Apostolic Nuncio to São Tomé and Príncipe upon his appointment to said nation.